Mattz-P/Cards/README.md

 # **Magic the Gathering Forge: Custom card set - Kantai Collection**
 ## Introduction:

-This Repo Stores codes stores Kantai Collection extention set for Magic the Gathering: Forge.
-Starting with photoshoping each single picture and using an application on iPhone called CardCreator, the development procedure shifted MSE.
+This Repo Stores codes for Kantai Collection extension set for Magic the Gathering: Forge.
+Starting with photoshopping every single picture and using an application on iPhone called CardCreator, the development procedure shifted MSE.
 The scripting was done with VSCode and batch for injections.

 ### About forge: